lambdacms/lambdacms/sending-emails.md

 From, To, Cc and Bcc are self explanatory.
 Headers is for *other* headers (that are not from, to, cc or bcc).
 And Parts is for the Text and Html version of the message.
 Attachments go in here as well.

-Other packages can handle the `Mail` type or a ` ByteString` which is you get by calling `renderMail'`.
+Other packages can handle the `Mail` type or a ` ByteString` which is what you get by calling `renderMail'`.

 More on Mail.Mime can be found [here](http://hackage.haskell.org/package/mime-mail-0.4.6/docs/Network-Mail-Mime.html).